Free 3D Printing?!

 Size: Your print should be under 30 cubic inches, or about the size of a softball.
 We accept multi-part submissions if they cumulatively fit within this size limit.

-Materials: Standard materials are PLA and Nylon plastics.
-We offer a range of colors for you to choose from.
+Materials: Standard materials are PLA and ABS plastics.
+We offer a wide range of colors for you to choose from.